 top of page

-• Writer's pictureKari Bastyr, MS, CDBC, CPCN
+Writer's pictureKari Bastyr, MS, CDBC, CPCN

 My Dog is Allergic: My Path to Treating Her Allergies Naturally

 In 2017, Paisley and I moved from Denver, CO to Minneapolis, MN.
 She was 7, and was born and raised on the Front Range of the Rocky Mountains.
-During our first spring here, Paisley developed horrific skin allergies.
+During our first spring here in Minnesota, Paisley developed horrific skin allergies.
 She itched/scratched constantly and had huge blisters all over, along with red patches and she lost a lot of her hair.
 It was apparent that she was allergic to Minnesota, because she never had issues in Colorado.

 I was able to get her in to my vet clinic, but I saw the owner of the practice, not my regular vet.
 He prescribed Apoquel, and I gave it to her right away.
 She had immediate relief.
 Like freakishly quick.
 I thought it was a miracle drug.
 She took it all summer/fall and only had some mild allergic flare-ups.
 In November, I took her in for her yearly wellness check and because she was 8 by that time, I had them do a senior blood panel.